KrystalJin1/Toronto_Bike_Theft_Analysis/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+No auto-complete tools such as GitHub Copilot were used in the course of this project.
+Statement on LLM Usage: Aspects of the code and paper were written with the help of ChatGPT.
+The entire chat history is available in others/llms/usage.txt.